 Thinking—and Talking—about Math

 What is the benefit of getting students talking about math?
-Hess (2014) notes that engaging students in talking about math brings to light their thinking about and working with math.
+Hess (2014) notes this brings to light their thinking about and working with math.
 For example, a student may give a correct answer despite having an incomplete understanding.
 Conversely, a student may know more than a problem requires but still arrive at the wrong answer.
 Students may own “working on math” yet still have room to grow in mathematical thinking and reasoning.